 You can even consider drafting a UX and UI mockup of the application or creating a user journey to know exactly how the audience will interact with the application.
 This will help you navigate the interview since your perfect candidate should know which technology and framework are fitting for your product.

-Before you hire a software developer for startup, you need to remember that one person can’t have it all covered.
+When you set out to find a programmer for startup, remember that one person can’t have all the project needs covered.
 While you can employ an all-rounder specialist for the project to drive down the costs, it is better to split the responsibilities.

 With that said, let’s look into the different types of software engineers: